Kurbalija/BrewVoyage/README.md

 BrewVoyage is a web application that offers a delightful journey into the world of tea.
 It provides a range of features to explore and appreciate the art of tea, from discovering teahouses to accessing comprehensive tea information.

+## Getting Started

+These instructions will guide you on how to run the BrewVoyage web application on your local machine.

+- **Install the required packages:** Run npm install in the root directory of the project to install all required packages listed in package.json.
+- **Start the server:** Run npm run start-server in the terminal to start the main server.
+- **Start the authentication server:** Open a new terminal window, navigate to the project's root directory and run npm run start-auth to start the authentication server.

+After successfully starting both servers, you can now access the BrewVoyage application on your localhost (typically accessible at http://localhost:3000 or a similar address, depending on your environment setup).

 ## Features

 - **Teahouse map & weather information:** Provides users with a map of teahouses and current weather conditions.